 How To Make Cloth Napkins

-- Two yards/meters of cotton fabric – washed, dried and ironed
+- Two to three yards/meters of cotton fabric – washed, dried, and ironed

 - Sewing machine

 - Straight pins

 1. Decide on napkin size.
 Ours are of the smaller dinner napkin size.
 Then measure and cut out as many as you need from your cotton fabric.
 We chose to make 8, even though our new table only seats 6.
 Just in case.

 2. With the cut napkin face down, fold and iron the corners in, as shown above.

 3. Now fold in and iron about a half-inch all the way around (started in the photo above).

 4. Repeat with a second fold, making the corners meeting all neat and tidy (as shown above).
 Pin all four corners.